DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 -   For DIY -- We have to check against DQT, SWO and call ABs directly and ask for ECT details.

-Getting this data right is difficult because
+Getting this data right is difficult because:

 -   Tracking the movements of an ECT (pause, stop, defer, changing schools\...) is dependent on AB and SIT updates.
 There are delays in